CyclicLight/cycliclight.github.io/wiki/organisations/Artifact-Adventurers.md

 layout: wiki-page
 ---

 The Artifact Adventurers were a group of adventurers assembled by [The Curator](/wiki/characters/The-Curator.md) to gather the Last Knight's Set.
-They played an essential part in the lead up to [the Reshaping](/wiki/event/The-Reshaping).
+They were primarily active on [Tev'esh](/wiki/continents/Tev'esh.md) and played an essential part in the lead up to [the Reshaping](/wiki/event/The-Reshaping).

 ## History